 India is the largest exporter of chilli and its products (Geetha and Selvarani, 2017), however, anthracnose disease causes an estimated annual loss of 29.5%, corresponding to 491.67 million US$ (Garg et al., 2014).
 Anthracnose of chilli caused by Colletotrichum spp. has resulted in up to 50 per cent yield losses owing to pre- and post-harvest fruit rot in India (Pakdeevaraporn et al., 2005).

-In 2024-25, Telangana ranked third in chilli area and second in chilli production and productivity i.e., 3.80 lakh acres, 6.89 lakh tonnes and 1813 Kg per acre respectively.
+In 2024-25, Telangana ranked third in chilli area and second in chilli production and productivity with 3.80 lakh acres, 6.89 lakh tonnes and 1813 kg per acre respectively.
 Chilli area and production in Telangana account for 17% and 26% of all India area and production respectively.
 The major chilli growing districts are Khammam, Mahabubabad, Gadwal, Jayashankar Bhupalapally and Badradri Kothagudem (Chilli Outlook, May, 2025, PJTAU).

-Conducting surveys for the incidence of disease is a crucial step in the management of disease which provides essential information on pathogen identification, disease prevalence, intensity and associated crop losses.
+Conducting surveys for recording the incidence of disease is a crucial step in the management of disease which provides essential information on pathogen identification, disease prevalence, intensity and associated crop losses.
 This knowledge forms the basis for implementing effective control measures, minimizing disease impacts, and ensuring sustainable crop production.

 Material and Methods: